The safest way for your baby to sleep

-Parents are afraid that the baby might freeze.
+Parents fear that the baby might freeze.
 But the greater danger is overheating.
-When it's freezing, it starts screaming.
-However, it tends to sleep after overheating.
+When it's freezing, it screams.
+However, it sleeps after overheating.
 However, breathing and circulation can be impaired.
 The ideal room temperature for children in the waking state is 18 to 20 degrees Celsius for sleeping at 16 to 18 degrees Celsius.
 You can check this with a thermometer in the bedroom.
 Do not dress the baby too thickly.
-From the fourth week of life babies do not need more clothing in the house than their parents.
-For sleeping - except for the nappy - undershirt, if necessary pyjamas and sleeping bag are sufficient.
+From the fourth week of life, babies do not need more clothing in the house than their parents.
+For sleeping - except for the nappy - undershirt, pyjamas and sleeping bag are sufficient.
 In summer, at high ambient temperatures, the underwear is also sufficient.
 Do not put on a sleeping cap: the baby's head should be uncovered so that excess heat can be released through the scalp.
-Never dress your child so warmly during the day that it starts sweating.
+Never dress your child during the day it sweats.

 5. no passive smoking for children

 The risk for your baby to die of Sudden Infant Death increases with every cigarette smoked!
 Therefore, do not smoke during pregnancy, breastfeeding and around the infant - for your baby's sake and for the sake of yourself.
-Convince your family not to smoke in the presence of your baby.
+Convince your family not to smoke when your baby is present.

 6. cot next to parents' bed

-If the child is still very young, you just want to take it to bed with you.
+If the child is still young, you want to take it to bed with you.
 This can sometimes be more practical because of the nocturnal breastfeeding.
 However, it is better if the baby is lying in his or her own bed - in the parents' slumber.
-Stellen Sie das Babybett nicht direkt neben die Heizung oder in die Sonne.
-Dies hilft, eine Überwärmung zu vermeiden.

 Copyright: Landeszentrale fuer Gesundheitsfoerderung in Rheinland-Pfalz e.V.
 (LZG) Germany